itgalaxy/favicons/readme.md

 favicons(source, configuration, callback);
 ```

-You can use favicons from the terminal accessing the nested config options via this dot syntax.
+You can also configure and use Favicons from the terminal with dot syntax:

 ```sh
 favicons --files.src='images/image.png' --files.dest='favicons/' --settings.logging